TotallyInformation/node-red-contrib-uibuilder/README.md

 ## Known Issues

 - ws: protocol failing on Windows 10 dev - Socket.IO issue?
-- On redeploy or NR restart, existing clients do not reconnect, page as to be reloaded.
+- On redeploy or NR restart, existing clients do not reconnect, page has to be reloaded.

 ## To Do

+- Add control msgs from server to client on closedown of server (e.g. for redeploy)
+- Add logic to client to start retrying to connect after server closedown
 - Add topic to node config
+- Add userVendorPackages to node config
 - Copy template files to local override folder if not already existing
 - Add edit options:
 - Use webpack to "compile" resources into distribution folders upon (re)deployment - allowing for the use